Hi. I'm Darcy Visscher, an assistant professor of biology at The King's University.

 Non-consumptive effects of predation

 Janzen M, A Ritter, P Walker, and DR Visscher.
 (2019).
 EventFinder: a semi-automated program for classifying images captured by camera traps.
-Environmental Monitoring and Assessment (accepted).
+Environmental Monitoring and Assessment (in revision).

 Janzen M, K Visser, DR Visscher, I MacLeod, D Vujnovic, and K Vujnovic.
 (2017).
 Semi-automated camera trap image processing for the detection of ungulate fence crossing events.
 Environmental Monitoring and Assessment.
 189: 527